Patka879/react-small-projects/tenzies/README.md

 ## Setup
 Life version of the application is available in my portfolio: https://patrycjamysiak.pl/tenzies/
 <br><br><br>
-To start this project localy:
+To start this project locally:

 Clone the repository:
 ```